intel/iotg-yocto-bsp-public/README.md

 ```

 - The setup.sh script will prompt you with a menu for choice of build.
-   By default, the core-image-sato-sdk will be build.
+   By default, the core-image-rt-tsn-sdk will be build.
-   Otherwise, you may key in the numerical selection for building core-image-sato or Linux kernel for the bzImage
+   Otherwise, you may key in the numerical selection for building core-image-rt-tsn or Linux kernel for the bzImage
    or setting up for a custom build.

 - Setup.sh will perform the following tasks prior to building Yocto BSP image: